EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 issues and problems with existing pages, fixes to existing content, and reviews of proposed changes.
 At some point in the future, we will move towards a fully GitHub-centered contribution workflow.

-The content of RSQKit is currently being approved and curated by the [RSQKit Editorial Board][editorial-board], who are also acting as the current
+The content of RSQKit is currently being approved and curated by the [RSQKit Editorial Board][editorial-board], who are also acting as the official
-Maintainers of the RSQKit repository.
+**Maintainers** of the RSQKit repository.
-The RSQKit Editorial Board Members work together with Internal Contributors from the EVERSE project and External Contributors (jointly known as Contributors) to identify where and how and their contribution fits best in RSQKit.
+The RSQKit **Editorial Board Members** work together with Internal Contributors from the EVERSE project and External Contributors (jointly known as **Contributors**) to identify where and how and their contribution fits best in RSQKit.

 ### Contributor Agreement